DevExpress/devextreme-documentation/concepts/90 Integration Guides/20 Optimize Your Data Grids with GraphQL.md

             err ? console.log(err) : console.log('server started!')
         })

-    Note: this example uses the [graphql-http](https://github.com/graphql/graphql-http) package to implement a GraphQL API.
+    Note: This example uses the [graphql-http](https://github.com/graphql/graphql-http) package to implement a GraphQL API.
 There are other ways to use GraphQL with Express.js.
 See [the official GraphQL tutorial](https://graphql.org/graphql-js/running-an-express-graphql-server/) for more information.

 3. GraphQL needs a [schema file](https://graphql.org/learn/schema/) to understand the data that it serves.

     Our data lives in plain JSON files within the `data` folder.
 It describes the following entities: orders, customers, and shipping companies.
 We need to describe these data structures within the `schema/orders-schema.js` file.

     Additionally, the schema file describes possible data interactions ("[mutations](https://graphql.org/learn/queries/)").
-We want to allow for three types of interactions: Insertion, Deletions and Updating.
+We want to allow for three types of interactions: Insertions, Deletions, and Updating.

     Create the `schema/orders-schema.js` file with the following content: